Cradley Heath: Education

 Sandwell Council is the local education authority for Cradley Heath, and is responsible for maintaining all the schools in the area.

 The local secondary school, Ormiston Forge Academy, is situated in Wright's Lane, Old Hill, and has served the area since the 1960s.
 Other nearby secondary schools are located outside the town in the Dudley Borough, in neighbouring Netherton and Halesowen.
 There are several primary schools in Cradley Heath.
 Corngreaves Academy on Plant Street claims to be the oldest school in Sandwell Borough, with roots back to 1848-49 and the British Iron Company.

 Places of worship

 The nearest Anglican churches are St John's on St Anne's/Dudley Wood Road and Holy Trinity, Old Hill.
 Four-Ways Baptist Church stands on Corngreaves Road.
 The Cradley Heath Central Mosque on Plant Street opened in 2016.
-The A number of other Methodist buildings in the area, mostly around Old Hill, amalgamated to build a new building at Lawrence Lane.
-There is also a Wesleyan Reform Union Chapel, St James', relocated from Cradley Heath to Old Hill because of the bypass.
+A number of Methodist churches in the Old Hill area amalgamated and formed a new congregation in Lawrence Lane.
+St James' Wesleyan Reform Union Chapel relocated from Cradley Heath to Old Hill when the bypass was constructed.
 The Kingdom Hall of Jehovah's Witnesses can be found opposite the Holy Trinity Church in Old Hill.

 There are several Strict and Particular Baptist Churches, including Spring Meadow and Station Road, both in Old Hill.